ZackMurry/cardtown/README.md

  Instead of searching endless documents for the card you need, search all of your cards in less than a second.

- Integrated sharing, arguments, team management, and more - all optmized for debate.
+ Integrated sharing, arguments, team management, and more - all optimized for debate.